2018 Southeastern Symposium on Mental Health Keynote Speakers

 State Director John H. Magill began his career in Mental Health Care and Addictions at the South Carolina Department of Mental Health in the late 1960s.
 In 1977, he became the Georgia State Director for Alcohol and Drug Abuse.
 In 1980, he founded Fenwick Hall Hospital on Johns Island, South Carolina, and served as its Chief Executive Officer for its 17 years of operation.

-Deborah S. Blalock, MEd., LPCS, CPM, Executive Director, Charleston Dorchester Mental Health Center- Keynote Speaker
+Deborah S. Blalock, MEd., LPCS, CPM, Deputy Director-Division of Community Mental Health Service SCDMH Plenary Speaker

 Deborah S. Blalock, MEd, LPCS, CPM has served since 2004 as the Executive Director of the Charleston Dorchester Mental Health Center, one of the largest and most innovative of the seventeen centers operated by the South Carolina Department of Mental Health.
 Ms. Blalock joined the SC Department of Mental Health in 1993 and previously served as Director of Acute Services.

-Donna Maddox, M.D., Forensic Psychiatrist – Keynote Speaker
+Donna Maddox, M.D., Forensic Psychiatrist – Plenary Speaker

 Dr. Donna Maddox is a General and Forensic Psychiatrist who is licensed to practice medicine in South Carolina and Georgia.
 She graduated from the University of South Carolina School of Medicine in 1989.
 Dr. Maddox retired from the Department of Mental Health in 2016, and she formerly worked at the University of South Carolina for 17 years.